R. N. Kao

-Rameshwar Nath Kao (10 May 1918 – 20 January 2002) was an Indian spymaster and bureaucrat who served as the first chief of India's external intelligence agency, the Research and Analysis Wing (R&AW) from its founding in 1968 to 1977.
-Kao was one of India's foremost intelligence officers, and helped build R&AW.
+Rameshwar Nath Kao (10 May 1918 – 20 January 2002) was an Indian spymaster, bureaucrat, police officer and Intelligence officer.
+He is best known for serving as the first secretary of India's external intelligence agency, the Research and Analysis Wing (R&AW) from its founding in 1968 to 1977.

-Kao held the position of Secretary (Research) in the Cabinet Secretariat of the Government of India, which has been held by all R&AW directors since.
+Kao held the position of Secretary (Research) in the Cabinet Secretariat of the Government of India.
 He had also, during the course of his long career, served as the personal security chief to Prime Minister Jawaharlal Nehru and as security adviser to Prime Minister Rajiv Gandhi.
 He also founded the Aviation Research Centre (ARC) and the Joint Intelligence Committee.
 An intensely private man, Kao was rarely seen in public post-retirement.

 Personal life

 Early years

 Kao was born in the holy city of Banaras (now Varanasi) in United Provinces (Uttar Pradesh) on 10 May 1918 to a Kashmiri Pandit family who migrated from Srinagar district of Jammu and Kashmir.
 He was brought up by his uncle Pandit Trilokinath Kao.
 Encouraged to pursue education, he had his early schooling in the city of Baroda, in the Bombay Presidency.
 Here he did his matriculation in 1932 and intermediate in 1934.
 In 1936, he attained a Bachelor of Arts degree from Lucknow University.
 He then chose to pursue a master's degree in English Literature at Allahabad University.
 He completed his Master of Arts degree some time before 1940.